Central Synagogue (Manhattan)

-Central Synagogue (formerly Congregation Ahawath Chesed Shaar Hashomayim; colloquially Central) is a Reform Jewish congregation and synagogue at 652 Lexington Avenue, at the corner with 55th Street, in the Midtown Manhattan neighborhood of New York City.
+Central Synagogue (formerly Congregation Ahawath Chesed Shaar Hashomayim; colloquially Central) is a Reform Jewish congregation and synagogue at 652 Lexington Avenue, at the corner with 55th Street, in the Midtown Manhattan neighborhood of New York City, New York, US.
 The current congregation was formed in 1898 through the merger of two 19th-century synagogues: Shaar Hashomayim and Ahawath Chesed.
 The synagogue building was constructed from 1870 to 1872 for Ahawath Chesed.
 Since 2014, Angela Buchdahl has been Central's senior rabbi.

 Shaar Hashomayim was founded in 1839 by German Jews, while Ahawath Chesed was founded in 1846 by Bohemian Jews.
 Both congregations originally occupied several sites on the Lower East Side of Manhattan.
 Central was constructed as the fifth building of Ahawath Chesed, whose members had moved northward during the late 19th century.
 Though the congregations originally held services in German, they had become largely Anglophone by the time of their merger.
 Ahawath Chesed Shaar Hashomayim became known as Central by 1918 and briefly merged with the Stephen Wise Free Synagogue in the 1920s.
 The building has been renovated several times over the years, including in the 1880s and 1940s; it was extensively rebuilt from 1998 to 2001 following a fire.

 Designed by Henry Fernbach in the Moorish Revival style, the building is a New York City designated landmark and a National Historic Landmark.
 The facade is made of brownstone with light-stone trim and includes stained glass windows and a geometric rose window; it is topped by octagonal towers.
 A vestibule leads to the synagogue's sanctuary—a two-level space, arranged similarly to a Gothic church—and there are various rooms in the basement.
 Central Synagogue has hosted various activities and programs over the years, and it contains a collection of Jewish artifacts.
 A community house, across 55th Street, hosts the synagogue's religious school and numerous groups.

 Early history

 Central Synagogue's congregation was formerly known as Congregation Ahawath Chesed Shaar Hashomayim.
 It is descended from two 19th-century synagogues, Shaar Hashomayim and Ahawath Chesed, which merged in 1898.
-When the congregations were founded on the Lower East Side of Manhattan, that area was home to many German Jews, and the area was known as Little Germany.
+When the congregations were founded on the Lower East Side of Manhattan, that area was home to many German Jews and known as Little Germany.
 Most of these German Jews came to the U.S. starting in the mid-19th century.
 They had tried to join existing Ashkenazi congregations but were shunned by older members, leading them to form their own, breakaway congregations.
 Central Synagogue's Lexington Avenue structure was originally built as Ahawath Chesed's fifth building.